Mexico City Zócalo

 Many other Mexican cities, such as Oaxaca, Merida, and Guadalajara, used the word “zocalo” to refer to their main plazas, but not all.

-Since 1982, due to efforts to revitalize the city center, the Zócalo has become the scene of a number of artistic and cultural events.
+Since 1982, due to efforts to revitalize the city center, the Zócalo has become the scene of many artistic and cultural events.
 There are daily impromptu shows of Aztec dancers dancing to drums, wearing feathered headdresses and anklets made of concha shells.

 Zócalo is the center of government of both the country and the capital, where the powers that be are.
 This makes it a popular place for protests, and it is often dotted with protesters in makeshift camps and banners.